thedarksidepy/thedarksidepy.github.io/_posts/2025-07-04-airflow-3-exam.md

 How often the DAG runs.
 Some of the most commonly used schedules are:

-`None` → don't schedule, the DAG will have to be run manually
+`None` → don't schedule, the DAG will have to be run manually (through UI, API or CLI)

 `@daily` → run every day at midnight